-The target grant date fair values of the Class B Profits Units were \$12,000,000 for Mr. Nierenberg, \$1,100,000 for Mr. Santoro and \$312,500 for Mr. Sivin.
+For 2025.
+The Compensation Committee granted equity compensation to Messrs.
+Nierenberg, Santoro and Zeiden in February 2025 in connection with performance for the 2024 fiscal year, using a combination of time-vesting and performance-vesting Class B Profits Units of RCM designated as "Share-Settled Awards."
+The target grant date fair values of the Class B Profits Units were \$12,000,000 for Mr. Nierenberg, \$1,100,000 for Mr. Santoro and \$500,000 for Mr. Zeiden.
 For Mr. Nierenberg, the target grant date fair value was determined based on the Compensation Committee's assessment of what would comprise an appropriate target pay opportunity for our CEO and the desire for the majority of the CEO's pay opportunity to be in the form of long-term incentives.
 For Messrs.
-Santoro and Sivin, the grant date fair value was equal to 100% and 33.3%, respectively, of their 2023 short-term incentive awards.
+Santoro and Zeiden, the Compensation Committee considered how to best align the interest of the executives with the stockholders.
+For Messrs.
+Santoro and Zeiden, the grant date fair value was equal to 104.8% and 66.7%, respectively, of their 2024 short-term incentive awards.
 For Mr. Nierenberg, 25% of the target grant date fair value, and for Messrs.
-Santoro and Sivin, 50% of the target grant date fair value was awarded in time-vesting Class B Profits Units that vest in three equal installments on the anniversary of the grant date (which is March 15 for Mr. Nierenberg and February 23 for each of Messrs.
-Santoro and Sivin) in each of 2025, 2026 and 2027, generally subject to the executive's continued employment through the applicable vesting date.
+Santoro and Zeiden, 50% of the target grant date fair value was awarded in time-vesting Class B Profits Units that vest in three equal installments on the anniversary of the grant date (which is February 24) in each of 2026, 2027 and 2028, generally subject to the executive's continued employment through the applicable vesting date.
 The remaining 75% for Mr. Nierenberg and 50% for Messrs.
-Santoro and Sivin of the target grant date fair value was awarded in performance-vesting Class B Profits Units that are subject to vesting based on the achievement of specified annual targets relating to the Company's EAD ROE over a three-year performance period running from January 1, 2024 through December 31, 2026, and generally subject to the executive's continued employment through the end of the performance period.
-For Mr. Nierenberg, the performance-vesting Class B Profits Units may be earned between 0% and 300% of the target value of the award depending on the level of achievement of the annual EAD ROE targets.
-For Messrs.
-Santoro and Sivin, the performance-vesting Class B Profits Units may be earned between 0% and 200% of the target value of the award depending on the level of achievement of the annual EAD ROE targets.
+Santoro and Zeiden of the target grant date fair value was awarded in performance-vesting Class B Profits Units that may be earned from 0% to 200% of the target number of units (up to 300% for Mr. Nierenberg) based on the achievement of specified annual targets relating to the Company's EAD ROE over a three-year performance period running from January 1, 2025 through December 31, 2027, and generally subject to the executive's continued employment through the end of the performance period.